 The distribution of the common stock also may be effected from time to time in one or more underwritten transactions at a fixed price or prices that may be changed, or at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.
 Any such underwritten offering may be on a "best efforts" or a "firm commitment" basis.
 In connection with any underwritten offering, underwriters or agents may receive compensation in the form of discounts, concessions or commissions from the selling stockholders or from purchasers of the common stock.
-Underwriters may sell the common stock to or through dealers, and such dealers may receive compensation in the form of discounts, concessions from the purchasers for whom they may act as agents.
+Underwriters may sell the common stock to or through dealers, and such dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and/or commissions from the purchasers for whom they may act as agents.